 Applicants who have not previously attended a regionally accredited postsecondary institution will be considered first time college students.
 For admission to an Alabama Community College System institution, an applicant must provide the following:

 - 1. Admission Application - 2.
-Primary ID - Official final high school transcript with proof of graduation or GED®.
-Students with an associate degree or bachelor's degree are not required to submit a high school transcript. - 4.
-Official transcript(s) -all college(s) attended (if applicable)
+Official final high school transcript with proof of graduation or GED®. - Official transcript(s) -all college(s) attended (if applicable)